freakypie/django-binding/README.md

 # Django Binding

-provide server side binding targets for data binding, this only provides updates use something else to update your models
+Provides server a real time cache for querysets.

+A binding will keep a cached queryset and registers Django signals to update the cache as the models change.

+Naturally changes that don't trigger a Django post_save or post_delete will not cause the cache to be updated.

-also providing binding implementations for DRF, django-node-websockets and django channels
+Also providing binding implementations for:

-## Groups?

-  - provide subscription
-  - automatically disconnect
+- [x] DRF

-## Binding

-  - filtered queryset (for binding, not per user)
-  - provides current state
-  - provides delta state
-  - sends updates on data change
-  - automatically
+- [ ] django-node-websockets
+- [ ] django channels

+# Getting started

+create a binding:

+    from binding import Binding

+    # bind all active users
+    class UserBinding(Binding):
+        filters = dict(active=True)

+    users = UserBinding()
+    users.all()  # will get a cache of the currently active users